 What are the Costs of Buying Property in Canada

-Real Estate Purchases by Non-Resident or Foreign Buyers in Greater Victoria
+Real Estate Purchases by Americans, Non-Resident or Foreign Buyers in Greater Victoria

 Victoria, BC is a very desirable place to live and own property.
 The mild temperate climate combined with the many offerings of Vancouver Island draw people from other provinces across Canada and from around the world.

-If you live outside of British Columbia and are considering purchasing in the Greater Victoria area there are some costs you should consider.
+If you live in the United States or other countries and are considering purchasing in the Greater Victoria area, Vancouver Island or the Gulf Island there are some costs and considerations you should be aware of.

 With a few exceptions, every buyer of property in BC pays a Property Transfer Tax on the purchase of that property.
 The Property Transfer Tax is 1% of the fair market value of the property up to and including $200,000; 2% of the fair market value greater than $200,000 and up to and including $2,000,000; 3% of the fair market value greater than $2,000,000; and a further 2% on residential property over $3,000,000.

-If you are not a Canadian citizen, you may also be affected by the 2 year Prohibition on the Purchase of Residential Property Act by Canadians Act or the Foreign Buyer’s tax.
+If you are not a Canadian citizen, you may also be affected by the Prohibition on the Purchase of Residential Property Act by Canadians Act in certain areas or the Foreign Buyer’s tax.

 Prohibition on the Purchase of Residential Property Act by Canadians Act

-Starting January 1, 2023, non-Canadians will be prohibited from purchasing residential real estate in Canada for a period of two years under the new act that was based in June of 2022 in a response to rising housing costs.
-There will be several exceptions, including:
+Starting January 1, 2023, non-Canadians will be prohibited from purchasing residential real estate in Canada.
+The ban which was set to expire on January 1, 2025 was extended by the Canada Government until January 1, 2027 in response to rising housing costs.
+There are several exceptions, including:

 Foreign Buyer’s Tax on home and property purchases